Wolfie Kodesh

-Wolfie Kodesh (April 6, 1918 – October 18, 2002) was a South African Communist party activist.
+Wolfie Kodesh OLS (April 6, 1918 – October 18, 2002) was a South African Communist Party activist.
 Kodesh was born in the Transvaal mining town of Benoni.
-He became involved with the South African Communist party in 1938, selling the leftwing newspaper, the Guardian.
+He became involved with the South African Communist Party in 1938, selling the leftwing newspaper, the Guardian.

+During World War II, he fought in Italy and North Africa.

+In 1961, he hosted Nelson Mandela in his apartment while Mandela was evading apartheid-era authorities.
+At the time, he was working as a journalist at New Age, a leftist newspaper that would be shut down in 1962.